MindModeling@Home

-MindModeling@Home is a non-profit, volunteer computing research project for the advancement of cognitive science.
+MindModeling@Home is an inactive non-profit, volunteer computing research project for the advancement of cognitive science.
 MindModeling@Home is hosted by Wright State University and the University of Dayton in Dayton, Ohio.

 In BOINC, it is in the area of Cognitive Science and category called Cognitive science and artificial intelligence.
 It can only operate on a 64-bit operating system, preferably on a computer with multiple cores, running a Microsoft Windows, Mac OS X, or Linux operating system.
 This project is not compatible with mobile devices, unlike other projects on BOINC.